astronomer/astro-docs/cloud/stable/04_customize-airflow/06_airflow_api.md

 POST /airflow/api/experimental/dags/<DAG_ID>/dag_runs
 ```

-The command for your request would look like this:
+The command for your request should look like this:

 ```
 curl -v -X POST